rancher/docs/content/rancher/v2.5/en/installation/install-rancher-on-k8s/_index.md

 The exact command to install Rancher differs depending on the certificate configuration.

-However, irrespective of the certificate configuration the name of the Rancher installation in the `cattle-system` namespace should always be `rancher`.
+However, irrespective of the certificate configuration, the name of the Rancher installation in the `cattle-system` namespace should always be `rancher`.

 {{% tabs %}}
 {{% tab "Rancher-generated Certificates" %}}